 - In a large bowl, stir together the flour, cinnamon, and salt.

-- In a large bowl of an electric mixer on medium high speed, beat the butter and confectioner’s sugar until fluffy.
+- In a large bowl of an electric mixer on medium-high speed, beat the butter and confectioner’s sugar until fluffy.
 This should take around 3 – 4 minutes.

 - Place dough on a work surface and shape it into a uniform ball.

 - Place in the refrigerator for 5 minutes to firm up a little.
 Remove from the refrigerator and cut away a 1/4 piece of dough.
 Form this into a perfectly round shape.
 Make a second round shape with the remaining dough.
-Wrap each piece in plastic wrap and chill 1 hour.
+Wrap each piece in plastic wrap and chill for 1 hour.

-Procedure: step 1
+Procedure: Step 1

 - Place the farro in a large bowl, add cold water to cover, and let soak overnight in the refrigerator.
 Drain well before using.

-- Place the wheat in a medium saucepan and cover with milk by one inch .
+- Place the wheat in a medium saucepan and cover with milk by one inch.
 Add the sugar and salt and bring to a simmer over medium heat.
 Cook, stirring occasionally, until the wheat is tender, 20 to 30 minutes.
 Drain, and place in a large bowl.
 Stir in the butter and orange zest.
 Let cool.

 - If coloring, remove about 1 cup of cooled farro.
-In 3 small separate bowls, add about 1/4 cup of water along with a very scant drop of the food coloring of you choice.
+In 3 small separate bowls, add about 1/4 cup of water along with a very scant drop of the food coloring of your choice.

 - You want to create a light subtle color in the water.
 Do this in all three bowls with the Easter colors of your choice.
 Remember, light and subtle.
 If the dyed water looks too vibrant, simply dilute it with a little more water.
 This is the part children enjoy doing.